Our workshops bring out everyone's creative talent.

-Coined "The Influence and Inspiration Project" by ceramic artist Alexis Moyer and mixed media artist Susan Spencer, the project entailed an exchange of original artworks back and forth between each artist, with each exchange inspiring a new piece of art by the other.
+A year of inspiration undertaken by Susan Spencer and Alexis Moyer, tapped into their creative process in an unusual way.
+What started out as a ‘fun experiment’ went on to earn them national recognition as Artist/Craftsman Extraordinaire by American Craft Week in 2017 for their resulting creation: The Influence and Inspiration Project.
+The project was comprised of an exchange of original artworks back and forth between each artist, with each exchange inspiring a new piece of art by the other.
 This resulted in a line of art works or an "artistic conversation" between Moyer and Spencer.
-Over 40 artworks were produced during the course of the year and the results of the project reached farther than either woman could have imagined.
+Over 40 pieces of art were produced during the course of the year and the results of the project reached farther than either woman could ever have imagined.

 Spencer and Moyer found that by using this method of non-critical response they really grew as people.
 “We clarified our personal inspiration, learned more about ourselves as artists, and our work took on more meaningful content."
 Accountability became a key aspect of the project.
 By undertaking the challenge of creating a new piece to exchange back and forth, each artist was pushed to free up her creative thinking, unlock barriers, experiment and grow.
 “Having to respond to another's work really makes you dig down to find a way to communicate your idea, using your own methods and style of work.
 The other side of that is seeing what response your piece elicited from someone else.
-It’s much deeper than “I like that”, you really do get to see what the other person got from your work.” says Moyer.
+It’s much deeper than “I like that”, you really do get to see what the other person got from your work.”